davidsanchez/cdm/README.md

 # Docker build

-to build the Docker container, use the file buildCMDContainer
+to build the Docker container, use the file Makefile

-./buildCMDContainer

-then run it

-docker run -tid --name mycdm cdm:v1.0

-docker exec -ti mycdm sh

-In the docker machine make :

-cd boost
-./b2 install  --with=all
-cd ../cmd/build
 make

+# run Docker

+then run it use the RunDocker.sh script or run the following commands :

+To start the docker
+_cdm_start

+To stop the docker
+ _cdm_stop

+To log into the docker
+_cdm_login